Respirology journal covers

 5.5 Other Committees

-5. Nomination Committee: The Nomination Committee shall recommend candidates for the positions of Secretary General, Treasurer, and Editor-in-Chief, to the Executive Committee.
-The Nomination Committee shall consist of two Past Presidents, Chairperson of Strategic Planning Committee, one representative from member countries, and one representative from the Councillors.
+6. Nomination Committee: The Nomination Committee recommends candidates for the position of Editor in Chief of Respirology, to the Executive Committee.
+The Nomination Committee consists of two Past Presidents, the Chairperson of Strategic Planning Committee, one representative from Member Countries/Societies, and one representative from the Council.
+Members of the Nomination Committee should not participate in the discussion if they are a candidate for the position.

-7. Central Congress Committee: see 7.3
+9. Central Congress Committee: see Article 7.3

-8. Local Congress Committee: see 7.4
+10. Local Congress Committee: see Article 7.4

 5.6 The Asian Pacific Thoracic Association (APTA)